galwort/strtupify.io/ui/src/app/emails/supereats-cancel-ack.md

 Banner: true
 Deleted: false

 We received your request to cancel your Super Eats order.
-We're sorry to hear that you are unhappy with our serives.
+We're sorry to hear that you are unhappy with our services.

 If you would like, we can sign you up for the Subscription Plus plan, to better prioritize your orders.